googleforgames/agones/site/content/en/docs/Third Party Content/examples.md

   server hosted on Kubernetes using Agones.
 It wraps the Minetest server with a [Go](https://golang.org) binary, and introspects stdout to provide the event hooks for the SDK integration.
 The wrapper is from [Xonotic Example](https://github.com/googleforgames/agones/blob/main/examples/xonotic/main.go) with a few changes to look for the Minetest ready output message.

 You will need to download the Minetest client separately to play.

+## Quilkin

+* [Quilkin](https://github.com/googleforgames/quilkin) is a non-transparent UDP proxy specifically designed for use with large scale multiplayer dedicated game server deployments, to ensure security, access control, telemetry data, metrics and more.
+* [Quilkin with Agones](https://github.com/googleforgames/quilkin/tree/main/examples) is an example of running [Xonotic with Quilkin](https://github.com/googleforgames/quilkin/tree/main/examples/agones-xonotic-sidecar) on an Agones cluster, utilising the sidecar integration pattern and Quilkin xDS Agones provider with a TokenRouter to provide routing and access control to the allocated GameServer instance.

+You will need to download the Xonotic client to interact with the demo.